 Don’t neglect the copy beneath the headers!
 No single visitor will read all of the words on a given page, but everyone who lands on that page will read some of them.
 That’s why your copy has to be informative.
 Here’s what I mean:

 Jokes aside: Every word has to matter because people aren’t the only ones who are going to read your content.
 In case you didn’t know, Google has robots that can read — and those robots are going to decide whether or not you’re on the first page of search results.
 How?
 By evaluating the quality of your website’s content.
-This is 100% factual and you can learn more here.

 Finally, you have to link to other pages on your website because the robots you just met crave structure and hierarchy.
 Without getting too technical, linking to the other pages satiates their thirst.
 Have you ever seen a thirsty robot?
 It’s sad.